SANDRA VARRY, MFA, MLIS, CA

-In the fall of 1947 the recently established Florida State University student body voted that the athletic symbol of the new school should be the Seminole Indian.
-Not long after that the first FSU Seminole design was created and from 1948 until the late 1950s, this first image served as the athletic identity for the university.
-The original interpretation is unique, and differentiated from modern imagery in that it is a more authentic representation of a member of the Seminole Tribe of Florida.
-In 2009 Heritage Protocol was given special permission by FSU NCAA licensing to reproduce this rarely used vaulted design on a special Heritage Protocol throwback t-shirt.
-Until now, the shirts were only available through local retailers; however, today the shirts can be obtained directly from Heritage Protocol.
-To obtain one of these unique replicas from FSU history please contact Associate Dean of Special Collections and Archives Katie McCormick at 850-644-6167.
-Special thanks to the manufacturer of the shirts, FSU alumnus Mike Rupp, owner of RagZ of Tallahassee for making all of this possible.
-Show your support for documenting and preserving Florida State Universityís history by wearing one of these unique T-shirts!
+In the fall of 1947, the recently established Florida State University student body voted that the athletic symbol of the new school should be the Seminole Indian.
+Not long after that the first FSU Seminole design was created in 1948 until the late 1950s, this first image served as the athletic identity for the university.
+The original interpretation is unique, and differentiated from current imagery in that it is a more authentic representation of a member of the Seminole Tribe of Florida.
+In 2009 Heritage Protocol was given special permission by FSU NCAA licensing to reproduce this rarely used design on a special Heritage Protocol throwback t-shirt.
+To obtain one of these unique replicas from FSU history please contact us at Libemail@example.com.
+Special thanks to FSU alumnus Mike Rupp, owner of RagZ of Tallahassee for making all of this possible.
+Show your support for documenting and preserving Florida State University’s history by wearing one of these unique T-shirts!

 The mission of the FSU Heritage Protocol is to locate, identify, record, assist in the preservation of, and promote knowledge about the heritage of Florida State University and its predecessor institutions.
 Students, faculty, staff, administrators, alumni, and friends have expressed this heritage through published, unpublished, audio, and visual materials, memorabilia and ceremonial objects, and official university records.